 Sampling

 Tissue samples were collected from Chum Salmon carcasses during spawning ground surveys in the Nehalem, Tillamook, Siletz, and Yaquina basins, as well as a tributary of Netarts Bay, in November-December 2019 (Table 1, Figure 1).
 Spawning ground surveys were conducted by ODFW or other partner agencies.
 In most cases, surveys were part of long-term monitoring of Chum Salmon along Oregon’s coastal rivers, but some samples were collected opportunistically in other locations in these basins where Chum Salmon were known to occur.
 Coos River tissue samples were collected opportunistically from live fish that volitionally entered hatchery facilities in 2016 and 2020.
-All sampled individuals were natural-origin fish.
+All sampled individuals were assumed to be natural-origin fish based on a lack of fin marks indicating hatchery origin and because there are no Chum Salmon hatchery releases in the Oregon Coastal Chum Salmon SMU (ODFW 2014).
+It is possible that sampled fish included hatchery-origin strays from the Columbia River Basin or more distant hatchery programs.
 Tissues sampled from carcasses include fin clips, operculum punches, scales, muscle, gills, and eggs.
 Surveyors attempted to collect samples from an equal number of male and female fish at each site and to sample the least degraded fin or other tissue type available.
 All tissue samples were stored in 95% ethanol.

-Archival scale samples were collected from natural-origin Chum Salmon carcasses during spawning ground surveys in the Yaquina Basin in 2013 and stored dry in paper envelopes until DNA was extracted from 10 of the samples in 2020.
+Archival scale samples were collected from Chum Salmon carcasses during spawning ground surveys in the Yaquina Basin in 2013 and stored dry in paper envelopes until DNA was extracted from ten of the samples in 2020.
 Archival scale samples were excluded from our analyses of population genetic structure and genetic diversity.

-Table 1: Sampling information including: location, sample sizes before filtering (ninitial), field calls of the number of males, females and unknown sex per location (nmale: nfemale:n?) and sampling dates.
+Table 1: Sampling information, including: basin, sampling location, sample sizes before filtering (ninitial), field calls of the number of males, females and unknown sex per location (nmale: nfemale:n?) and sampling dates.
 Latitude and longitude of sampling locations are the approximate mouth of the river in the respective estuary.
 Archival scale samples collected in 2013 are not included in this table.